-Although the three-year holding period for carried interests is already in effect, the proposed regulations will generally only apply to tax years beginning on or after publication of the final regulations.
-However, investment professionals may choose to rely on them now.
+Although the three-year holding period for carried interests has been in effect for several years, the final regulations will generally only apply to tax years beginning on or after January 19, 2021.
+However, investment professionals may choose to rely on them for tax years beginning after 2017, as long as they do so consistently.